daithal/saswara-rigveda/README.md

 **Completed work**
 1. Programatically added dIrghasvarita to the [ITX](https://sanskritdocuments.org/doc_veda/) files and transliterated to Kannada and Devanagari
 2. In order to maintain the word clarity, programmatically enhanced each Richas with alternate color coding of words
-3. To preserve the traditional Samhita literature ([NirnaySagar](https://archive.org/details/RikSamhitaDamagedAndTornNirnayaSagarPress/page/n115/mode/2up) and [source-2](https://archive.org/details/in.ernet.dli.2015.406020)) style, added avagrahAs, removed spaces between words and presented as Format-2
+3. To preserve the traditional Samhita literature style ([NirnaySagar](https://archive.org/details/RikSamhitaDamagedAndTornNirnayaSagarPress/page/n115/mode/2up) and [source-2](https://archive.org/details/in.ernet.dli.2015.406020)), removed spaces between words and added avagrahAs

 **Ongoing work**
 1. Splitting few lengthy compound words based on Sandhi rules to make it easier for chanters.
-For this I am referring to [Rigveda Samhita Damodar Satavalekar](https://archive.org/details/OhON_rigveda-samhita-damodar-satavalekar) and few Kannada Rigveda Samhita books and few based on my own experience while learning.
+For this I am referring to [Rigveda Samhita Damodar Satavalekar](https://archive.org/details/OhON_rigveda-samhita-damodar-satavalekar) and few Kannada Rigveda Samhita books and few based on my own convinience while learning.
 2. Adding Rishi, Devata and Chadas to each sUkatas for the pArAyaNa perspective.
 For this I am referring to Rigveda source by [Maharishi Mahesh Yogi](http://vedicreserve.miu.edu/rk_veda.htm)
 3. Specifying sUkta beginning word (agnimILa iti, ashvinA iti etc) before starting the pArAyaNa for each sUktas
-4. Adding "svAhA" at the end of each mantra to benefit during agni mukha prayoga
-5. Proof reading and enhancements.
-For any questions, suggestions, or participation in the project, contact Dayananda Aithal (dithal29@gmail.com)
+4. Proof reading and enhancements.
+For any questions, suggestions, or collaboration in this project, reach me out at via email (dithal29@gmail.com)

+ಓಂ ಸ್ವಸ್ತಿ
+ದಯಾನಂದ ಐತಾಳ
+DAYANANDA AITHAL, USA